JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Day 3: Inoculate big flasks
 	* Finish preparing autoinduction media:
 		* ADD SUGAR MIX TO AUTOINDUCTION MEDIA.
 40mL per liter of culture.
-		* Resuspend the Kanamycin and syring filer it into the flasks
+		* Resuspend the Kanamycin and syring filer (0.22uM pore size) it into the flasks
 		* Inoculate the flasks with ~10mL of overnight culture per liter of autoinduction media base
 ## Day before purification
 * Finalize purification plans